-When we first started selling WordPress themes in 2009 it was industry best-practice to offer “lifetime” support and updates.
+When we first started selling WordPress premium themes in 2009 it was industry best-practice to offer “lifetime” support and updates.
 At the time everyone selling WordPress themes was offering unlimited support requests and updates and we were happy to do the same.

 All was well for a couple of years, but eventually questions about sustainability started: if you purchased a WordPress theme once for $60, is it a fair deal to both parties to offer unlimited support requests and significant updates for years to come?
 As popular themes started receiving huge updates years after their original release, questions about sustainability started arising.